Ideas

 Attendees can each sit in front of one of nine individual screens to watch TAO HUI's video installation _Hello, Finale!_ (2017).
 Tao commissioned Japanese actors to act in the short films during his artist residency in Kyoto.

-The Back (2019), one of three videos from LIN YILIN in the exhibition, shows the artist dressed as a Franciscan monk in front of Rome
+_The Back_ (2019), one of three videos from *LIN YILIN* in the exhibition, shows the artist dressed as a Franciscan monk in front of Rome’s Pantheon, reading parts of the 2018 Chinese Constitution.
+He then creates a long rope using printed copies of the Constitution and invites the audience to play tug of war.

 LIANG SHOU's large-scale outdoor installation _In the Peak_ (2019) is comprised of bamboo and plastic mesh.
 The route ends in the courtyard decorated with artificial branches, evoking the Daoist idea of dongtian, or heavenly utopia.